ZhukovGreen/presenations/can-we-have-a-better-fs.md

 during the adoption of the feature store in my current company (Paylocity)
 - I have a working prototype of the described solution, which I will be opensourcing (good to set the goals)
-- I am sorry for the lack of smiles and fun pictures in the slides
+- I am sorry for the lack of smiles and fun pictures in slides

+Please prepare reading and listening!

 ---